AcroMedia/commerce-demo/README.md

     - Stores (each store): `yoursite.com/admin/commerce/config/stores`
     - Order types (each type): `yoursite.com/admin/commerce/config/order-types`
     - Webforms (each form): `yoursite.com/admin/structure/webform`
-1. If you wish to switch to a different sample site, run 'inv update sitename' the 3 options are `demo`, `demoplus` and `pos`
+1. If you wish to switch to a different sample site, run 'inv update sitename' the 2 options are `demo` and `demoplus`.

 #### Update a saved database